Déjà vu: History

-The term was first used by Émile Boirac in 1876.
-Boirac was a French philosopher whose book L'avenir des sciences psychiques (lit.
+The term was first used in 1876 by Émile Boirac, a French philosopher whose book L'avenir des sciences psychiques (lit.
 'The Future of the Psychic Sciences') included the sensation of déjà vu.
 Déjà vu has been presented by Émile as a reminiscence of memories, "These experiments have led scientists to suspect that déjà vu is a memory phenomenon.
 We encounter a situation that is similar to an actual memory but we can’t fully recall that memory."
 This evidence, found by Émile Boirac, helps the public understand what déjà vu can entail on the average brain.
 It was also stated by Boirac, "Our brain recognizes the similarities between our current experience and one in the past ... left with a feeling of familiarity that we can't quite place."

-Throughout history, there have been many theories on what causes déjà vu.

 Medical disorders

 Déjà vu is associated with temporal lobe epilepsy.
 This experience is a neurological anomaly related to epileptic electrical discharge in the brain, creating a strong sensation that an event or experience currently being experienced has already been experienced in the past.

 Migraines with aura are also associated with déjà vu.
 Early researchers tried to establish a link between déjà vu and mental disorders such as anxiety, dissociative identity disorder and schizophrenia but failed to find correlations of any diagnostic value.
 No special association has been found between déjà vu and schizophrenia.
 A 2008 study found that déjà vu experiences are unlikely to be pathological dissociative experiences.

 Some research has looked into genetics when considering déjà vu.
 Although there is not currently a gene associated with déjà vu, the LGI1 gene on chromosome 10 is being studied for a possible link.
-Certain forms of the gene are associated with a mild form of epilepsy, and, though by no means a certainty, déjà vu, along with jamais vu, occurs often enough during seizures (such as simple partial seizures) that researchers have reason to suspect a link.
+Certain forms of the gene are associated with a mild form of epilepsy, and, though by no means a certainty, déjà vu, along with jamais vu, occurs often enough during seizures (such as focal seizures) that researchers have reason to suspect a link.